nickspeal/drag-and-drop/notes/scratchnotes.md

     state.draggedItem could change the props when moving in and out of the array
     Warning: need to preserve state when cloning a component?

+  New strategy
+    Rows should handle their own mouse events.
+This solves the problems of: listening to events on the whole window identifying cleanly which row is clicked
+      encapsulating code
+      PRIMARY: Not creating a new component when one is dragged.
+Only its css should change to move it somewhere.
+That way it can maintain its state.
+    Rows get their own onMouseDown/Up methods
+    Rows control their own css.
+Can position themselves absolutely Parent needs to know mousedown/up state so that it can render a spacer

+    onmousedown, row calls parent function with its ID parent sends down an isDragging prop so the row knows how to render itself (floating or not) parent also renders a spacer
+    onMouseup, row calls parent and parent state updates and propagates

+  Problem with this new implementation:
+    I can't render a Row once and save it in state, beacuse then it doesnt get updated Instead I need to render the Row only in Render What stays in state?
+Perhaps a sorted array of itemIds?
+Sorted by user-specified order
+    ie: items: [1, 4, 3, 2]
+    Is passing the key enough to prevent losing child state?
+    Why am I doing all this? is it better to just store the values in parent state as I had before?
+      Don't like that because updating that whole list on every key feels somehow awkward Do like it because the parent should have access to all the data to pass to the graph Gunna try it.
+      Just need to sort out better keys.
+Items could be a list of {id, value} objects.
+IDs are unique for keys.

 # TODOs
     More sensible Key for rows to avoid rerendering while allowing duplicate text content